jeffkowalski/kxusbc2/README.md

 ## Introduction

-Have you ever forgotten to bring your KX2 charger on a trip, torn the speaker wires after countless battery removals, or found yourself with a dead phone battery on a summit while the KX2 still had plenty of power?
+Have you ever forgotten to bring your KX2 charger on a trip, accidentally torn the speaker wires after countless battery removals, or found yourself with a dead phone battery on a summit while the KX2 still had plenty of power?
 I’ve managed all three.
 Each time, I wished the KX2 simply had a USB-C port — no more removing the battery, no special charger to pack, and the ability to top up a phone.

 External power banks are awkward when operating handheld with the AX1 and may cause QRM.
 The KXIBC2 option still requires a specific AC adapter, charges very slowly, and cannot supply power to a phone.
 Perhaps the best solution until now was to bypass the KX2's built-in reverse-power diodes and connect an external USB-C charger.
 But with all of these solutions, you can forget something at home that you can’t buy on the go.